-Living in Tokyo, we're lucky to have access to many beaches just outside the city, and there’s no better way to spend a summer weekend than basking in the sun.
+Living in Tokyo, we're lucky to have access to many beaches just outside the city, and there’s no better way to spend a summer weekend than basking in the sun by the sea.
 And in Japan, the best way to hit the beach in style is at an umi no ie (beach house).
-These often temporary surfside hangouts are a convenient part of the summer season,providing all the essentials you need to enjoy a day on the beach.
+These often temporary surfside hangouts are a convenient part of the summer season, providing all the essentials you need to enjoy a day on the beach.

 Happy Go Lucky

-For those looking for an active beach outing, book a 75-minute beach yoga session at 8am on weekends (or 9am on Tuesdays and Wednesdays) for ¥1,500.
+For those looking for an active beach outing, book an outdoor yoga session at 8am on weekends (or 9am on Tuesdays and Wednesdays) for ¥1,500.
 Since space is limited, reservations must be made in advance via Instagram.

 When: until September 5

 This resort-chic beach house at Koshigoe Coast boasts one of the largest food courts in the Shonan area.
 It features a whopping 17 eateries offering a range of local and international dishes: California-inspired breakfast and smoothie bowls from Brunches, waffles from 880 Kitchen, ramen by Syozin Ito, and much more.
 Access to the standard lounge area costs ¥1,500 per person, and it’s equipped with cabanas, plenty of couches and even a pool in the centre.

 If you’re looking to splurge, get one of the seafront glamping tents (from ¥12,000 per person).
 These luxurious abodes come with lounge sofas, barbecue pits and a communal jacuzzi.
 Oriental Resort gets especially festive over the weekends, where it puts on Tahitian dance and Polynesian fire shows while you enjoy a sumptuous barbecue filled with meat and veggies (from ¥10,000).